xamantra/momentum/docs/momentum-model.md

 - Category: `Method`
 - Type: `Map<String, dynamic>`

-Method to generate map from this model.
+Method to generate a map from this model.
 Momentum will automatically call this method.
 This is required for implementing persistence.
 If you don't need persistence you can ignore this method.
 ```dart
 class ExampleModel extends MomentumModel<ExampleController> {
   // ...